AFAM History Syllabus

 Research has shown that the focus on grades tends to diminish student interest in learning and reduce the quality of student work and thinking.
 Nevertheless, I'm still required to give you a grade at the end of every quarter.

 My focus, however, will be on giving you feedback, not points or grades.
 In our class, you will regularly self-reflect on your learning and grade a lot of your own work.
 Any grade I do give you is negotiable.

-At the beginning of every week you will get two packets: a writing packet and a reading packet.
-You will turn in the previous week’s packets to me at the beginning of the week.
-All packets will be posted on Google Classroom in case you lose one.
-Larger projects and writing assignments and projects will be posted AND submitted on Google Classroom separately in addition to the weekly packets.
+At the beginning of every week you will get a weekly student reader and journal.
+You will turn in these two packets to me at the beginning of each week.
+Both will be posted on Google Classroom in case you lose one.
+Larger projects and writing assignments and projects will be posted AND submitted on Google Classroom separately in addition to the weekly journal and reader.

 WHERE WILL I SUBMIT MY WORK?

 To be prepared for class each day you'll need:

 A small 3-ring binder or folder designated for African American history